Boards & Commissions

 The Little Rock Historic District Commission sets their calendar at the beginning of each year.
 The calendar includes the filing deadlines for meetings and public hearings for the year.
 The Certificate of Appropriateness application must be completed and returned to our offices at 723 West Markham Street by the filing deadline on the calendar.
 Pre-application reviews are mandatory for all infill construction and are recommended for any project in the district.
 The current agenda is available here.

 The Homeowners' and Investors' Handbook for Historic Properties contains information pertinent to all properties within the twenty-one (21) National Register Districts throughout the City, as well as downtown and midtown neighborhoods.
 It contains information from various City Departments and other organizations that is beneficial to property owners and potential investors.
 Tax Credits are available for rehabilitation of certain historic structures.
 The Arkansas Historic Preservation Program has information on Rehabilitation Tax Credits.
 Act 498 of 2009 established state tax credits for Historic preservation rehabilitation.
-A map of all twenty-one National Register Historic Districts is located here.
+A map of all twenty-three National Register Historic Districts in Little Rock is located here.

 River Market Design Review Committee

-The River Market Design Review Committee meets once a month (Meeting Calendar).
+The River Market Design Review Committee meets once a month.
 The Committee was formed in 1996 to protect the "visual integrity" of the River Market District.
 The River Market Design Overlay District was created to provide a festive, pedestrian-oriented area with a quality mixture of commercial, office and residential uses.
 The Review Committee reviews changes to the exteriors of buildings (additions, renovations, signage, etc.) within the River Market Overlay District.
 If variances to the River Market Design Overlay District Ordinance are needed, the Committee makes recommendations to the Board of Adjustment on the appropriateness of variance(s).
 The application must be completed and returned to our offices at 723 West Markham Street by the filing deadline on the calendar.
-If you would like to be notified via email of the upcoming items on the agenda, please contact Brian Minyard (501) 371-4789.
+If you would like to be notified via email of the upcoming items on the agenda, please contact Hannah Ratzlaff (501) 371-4789.